JamesOnwordi/partybooking/README.md

 - Customers to view room availability and make bookings online.
 - Staff to manage bookings via an admin dashboard.
 - Reduction in phone traffic and manual entry errors.
-- Automate confirmation email process, reducing staff workload.
+- Automate the confirmation email process, reducing staff workload.
 - Optional: future support for online payments.

 ## ✅ Goals for MVP